crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: T-shirt and socks.
 - **Requirements**:
     - Contributors making one valid pull request will receive Configu Socks.
-    - Contributors making two or more valid pull requests will secure a Configu Limited-Edition Hacktoberfest T-shirt.
+    - Contributors making two or more valid pull requests will secure a Configu Limited Edition Hacktoberfest T-shirt.
     - Only the person assigned by Configu's Team will be considered a valid contributor.
 - **How to sign up**: No special sign up required.
 - **Issues**: